appsecnz/appsecnz.github.io/conference/sponsorship.md

   - Written recognition as a leading sponsor, in pre-event publicity communications
   - Visual and verbal recognition of sponsor at opening and closing sessions of conference

-**6. Morning and Afternoon Tea Breaks - Training Day**
+**6. Tea Breaks - Training Days (Wednesday/Thursday)**

-**Sponsorships Available:** One (1)
+**Sponsorships Available:** Two (2)

 **General Rate:** $2,500

 **Benefits:**

-  - Opportunity to display your company's banner in the training facility lobby (see notes below) throughout the training day
+  - Opportunity to display your company's banner in the training facility lobby (see notes below) throughout both training days
-  - Recognition as sponsoring provider, on signs displayed on service tables during training day tea breaks
+  - Recognition as sponsoring provider, on signs displayed on service tables during both tea breaks on one training day
   - Four (4) complimentary tickets to the Pre-Conference Reception
   - Five (5) reserved passes for main Conference
   - Sponsor logo displayed on conference Web page, alongside Silver Sponsors